Big Bend Country: Railways

 During the westward advance of the Canadian Pacific Railway (CP) transcontinental during the early 1880s, the alternatives of crossing the Selkirks or following the Big Bend were examined.
 Since the immediate capital costs were similar, the additional operating costs expected from the increased mileage eliminated the latter.
-During 1902–1907, Moberley pressed CP to bypass the gradient problems of Kicking Horse Pass and Rogers Pass by rerouting via the Big Bend to Howse Pass and Red Deer.
+During 1902–1907, Walter Moberly pressed CP to bypass the gradient problems of Kicking Horse Pass and Rogers Pass by rerouting via the Big Bend to Howse Pass and Red Deer.
 The existing route could remain for lighter traffic or be abandoned.
 However, the loss of benefits developed with communities along the existing route, and the cost of route realignments for even shorter schemes, far outweighed the cost of reducing the existing deficiencies.

-Moberley believed the significant employee fatalities in the March 1910 Rogers Pass avalanche, might prompt CP to reconsider the Big Bend route.
+Moberly believed the significant employee fatalities in the March 1910 Rogers Pass avalanche, might prompt CP to reconsider the Big Bend route.
 However, when CP surveyed the area that summer, potential timber and minerals development appeared the motive.
 Little mentioned was the Canadian Northern Railway (CNoR) proposal announced that April to build a branch line from Tête Jaune south to Big Bend, forking to Revelstoke and Golden.
 In July, CP proposed to duplicate that route.
 Construction was expected to start in the spring.
 By 1912, it was evident that CP would not be building in the immediate future.
 CP typically pursued policies that blocked a competitor's advance, and only built marginal lines after the strategy failed.
 The CNoR westward advance would not reach the Tête Jaune locality until late 1914.
 Lacking the capital resources, CNoR could ill afford to compete with CP on a minor branch route.